jaraujo09/Project1stYear/README.md

 By combining the analysis of bacterial restriction enzymes and the comprehensive study of anti-restriction enzymes in phages, this research provides valuable insights into the interplay between phages and bacteria.
 Understanding these mechanisms is crucial for the development of effective phage-based therapies against antibiotic-resistant bacteria.

 ### General info
-In this repository, you can find the Python file for the analysis, a restriction enzyme file (with Escherichia coli REs), some FASTA files of bacteriophage genomes, and some examples of the result file.
-Not all analyzed genomes can be found here, because of the large memory usage.
+In this repository, you can find the Python file for the analysis (RE_analysis.py), a restriction enzyme file of E. coli REs (restriction_enzyme_file.txt), some FASTA files of bacteriophage genomes (i.e.: bacteriophage_ecoli_lambda.fasta), and some examples of the result file (i.e.: results_lambda.txt and new_counting_lambda.txt).
+Not all analyzed genomes can be found in this repository, because of the large memory usage.